dplisek/iOS-Steller-Viewer/README.md

-# Steller Viewer - MVC
+# Steller Viewer - MVC architecture

 Steller Viewer is a demo application which shows stories from steller.co.

 This is the base implementation, which uses the classic iOS MVC pattern.

+## Other architecture versions

+For the MVP version, check the "MVP" branch.